release-it/release-it/docs/github-releases.md

 release-it --no-increment --no-git --github.release --github.update --github.assets=*.zip --no-github.draft
 ```

+## Project Non-Latest Release

+To do a release that isn't the latest release on your GitHub project e.g for support releases, you can set
+`github.makeLatest` to `false`.

 ## Comments

 To submit a comment to each merged pull requests and closed issue that is part of the release, set